SeproZi/Succeedo1/PLAN.md

 *   **Single Responsibility**: Each commit will address one single, well-defined issue.
 *   **Secure by Default**: All changes must respect the existing authorization model.
 For the current development phase, this means ensuring all authenticated users have full read/write access to the database.
 No change should make the rules more restrictive without explicit planning and approval.
 All secrets must be stored in `.env.local`.
+*   **Cost-Conscious Development**: All actions will be taken with cost implications in mind.
+I will prioritize solutions that fit within the Firebase Spark (free) plan where possible.
+If a change requires enabling a new API or using a service that might incur costs, I will provide a clear warning and an explanation so you can make an informed decision.
 *   **Verify, Then Commit**: No change will be considered "done" until it is validated.
 This includes running the application, checking for console errors, and confirming the UI renders as expected.
 *   **Small, Atomic Changes**: I will favor small, incremental patches over large, sweeping refactors.
 This makes changes easier to review, revert, and validate.
 *   **Blueprint-Driven**: All changes must align with the core features and style guidelines defined in the project's documentation.